12 Ways Smoking Cigarettes Ruins Your Looks

 You’ll look older than you actually are

 Smokers are notorious for developing fine lines around their mouths as a result of puckering to inhale, but the damage doesn’t end there.
 The nicotine in cigarettes weakens skin, which results in premature wrinkles in a number of areas, including the forehead, eyes, neck, and chest.
 Experts warn that smoking accelerates aging so drastically that even young smokers look an average of two years older than they would otherwise.
-(Here are foods that help you look younger.)
+Learn about how ex-smokers finally kicked the habit for good.

 Your chest may sag